-- Letting fear get the better of you and not even trying in the first place?
+- Or letting fear get the better of you and not even trying in the first place?

 12. What does your intuition say?

-I do the same.
-I always listen to my intuition and it never steers me wrong.
+I always listen to my intuition and it almost never steers me wrong.

 Sometimes that’s the only thing provided, and that’s enough.